codenart/codenart.github.io/_posts/3-bootstrap/2017-08-26-bootstrap-4-bootstrap-it.md

 </script>

 Does it work?
 No? :D
 I'm sorry.
 That was my bad.
-I've not told you that Bootstrap doesn't offer the two helper classes: `bg-trees` and `py-7`.
-For padding utilities, Bootstrap only offers 5 levels of paddings: `py-1` to `py-5`.
-And for background utilities, Bootstrap only offers colors & gradients.
+I've not told you that Bootstrap doesn't have the two helper classes: `bg-trees` and `py-7`.
+For padding utilities, Bootstrap only provides 5 levels of paddings: `py-1` to `py-5`.
+And for background utilities, are only colors & gradients.
 We have to define those two classes on our own.

 `CSS code:`
 <script src="https://gist.github.com/codenart/39aaa85719a5a8770983e0fd836b146e.js">